Introduction

 - SMAW (Stick Welding): Versatile but requires skill

-- GTAW (TIG Welding): Precise control, high-quality welds
+- GTAW (TIG Welding): Provides precise control for high-quality welds

-Understanding these processes helps ensure proper application and adherence to safety protocols when working with stainless steel.
+Understanding these welding processes is key to using them correctly and following safety rules when working with stainless steel.

 2. Common Toxic Substances in Welding Fumes